moliver28/resume/_pages/about.md

 In addition to research, I also have experience performing due diligence on investment opportunities under consideration by <a href = "https://www.packvc.com">Pack Ventures</a>.
 This includes evaluating market potential, scientific novelty and competitive landscape of STEM innovations.

-My prior technical background includes embedded systems engineering, control theory and machine learning.
+My prior technical background includes embedded systems engineering, control theory and machine learning